 The most humane and effective approach to managing the growing population of community cats is Trap-Neuter-Return (TNR).
 In TNR, entire colonies of community cats are trapped, sterilized, vaccinated, eartipped, and returned to their territory of origin.
 TNR halts reproduction and many of the nuisance behaviors associated with unneutered cats, such as yowling, fighting, and marking territory.
 The cats are healthier, free from the stresses of mating and motherhood.
 TNR also includes colony management to ensure the cats’ well-being and their peaceful coexistence with the rest of the community.

-Community cat overpopulation in NYC is too big a job for any single agency to handle, so the NYC Feral Cat Initiative (NYCFCI) urges community cat caretakers to make sure their own colonies undergo TNR.
+Community cat overpopulation in NYC is too big a job for any single agency to handle.
+The NYC Feral Cat Initiative (NYCFCI) urges community cat caretakers to make sure their own colonies undergo TNR.
 In doing so, they become part of the shared solution to cat overpopulation.

 The NYCFCI provides free TNR certification training and support services to promote TNR and responsible colony management.
 Resources available to Certified TNR Caretakers include free spay/neuter, free trap loans, free transport of cats and traps, specialty training workshops, free community outreach materials, free TNR Caretaker Update newsletter, free networking opportunities, and a free dedicated NYCFCI help desk.

 Anyone who cares about community cats can get involved in helping them.
 The NYCFCI offers free training workshops and networking opportunities to help you help the cats.